2026 IEOC/an-vision Symposium

 Named one of TIME’s 2024 World’s Greatest Places, World Equestrian Center (WEC) features a premier equestrian and multidisciplinary event venue located in Ocala, Florida.
 The Center is committed to providing an unparalleled experience for exhibitors, spectators, vendors, sponsors and retailers.

-Exhibitor reservations are being taken, 2 spots left!
+Exhibitor reservations are being taken, only 1 spot left!
+One remaining sponsor opportunity.

-Online registration will open 2.13.26.
+Online registration is open through May 31st.
 Attendees must be a member to register, kindly renew or apply for membership before submitting registration.
+Walk-up slots are not available.

 Registration